ZECTIME · ZK RECEIPTS

 Orchard anchor

-The backend uses zallet to publish the commitment in an Orchard memo and waits for txid + confirmed height.
+The backend uses zallet to carry the commitment in an Orchard memo and waits for txid + confirmed height.

 4. 04